JeffDarchuk/SitecoreSidekick/README.md

 Installation is as simple as installing the NuGet packages you want from within Visual Studio.

+## Extending Sidekick

+Implementing a new Sidekick app is easy by following [this](https://github.com/JeffDarchuk/SitecoreSidekick/blob/master/doc/SidekickTemplate.md) tutorial.

 ## Using Sidekick

 It's very easy to use Sidekick.
 To open the Sidekick panel, you may choose between either: